 If you wish to lodge a submission, comment or objection about a matter currently on public exhibition or the subject of a public notice, Council must receive it before the expiry of the exhibition or notice period.

 You can email or post your submission to Liverpool City Council.
 Please quote Council's reference number on your correspondence.

 Please note that information collected by Council in relation to development applications including public submissions on development applications, is open access information that can be obtained by members of the public under the Government Information (Public Access) Act 2009.
 Most of the information collected by Council can be accessed via this Act and in accordance with Council's Privacy Management Plan.

 Modifications to the plans to build a concrete recycling facility off Newbridge Road and Brickmakers Drive in Georges Fair have been proposed.

-Liverpool City Council is planning to undertake upgrade works at Remount Park in Holsworthy as part of its Local Park Upgrade Program.
-The proposed works will include landscape improvements, new park furniture and interpretative signage, restoration of bronze sculpture and tree planting.
+Liverpool City Council plans to undertake improvements at Judy Pack Park in Cecil Hills as part of its Local Park Upgrade Program.
+Proposed works include additional playground equipment, a new coloured rubber safety playground surface, new footpaths, park furniture and landscaping improvements.

-Council would like to invite residents and interested members of the public to view the proposed design for the planned improvement works and provide Council with comments and feedback by registering at Council’s online community forum and Liverpool Listens.
-Written submissions concerning the Draft Concept Plan and supporting documentation are invited and should be received by 8 October, email to firstname.lastname@example.org (quoting file no. 2018/2928) addressed to:
+Council would like to invite residents and interested members of the public to view the proposed design and provide Council with comments and feedback by registering at Council’s online community forum, Liverpool Listens at listens.liverpool.nsw.gov.au.
+Alternatively you may wish to visit Council's Website at www.liverpool.nsw.gov.au/council/have-your-day/public-exhibitions-and-notices to view the plan and download the survey.
+Completed surveys should be received by 8 October, email to firstname.lastname@example.org (quoting file no. 2019/2720).